Deltares/Fm2Prof/docs/markdown/quickstart.md

     ```

-This will create a new directory \"MyProject\".
-In this directory you
-will find [MyProject.ini]{.title-ref}.
-This is a valid configuration
-file with all parameters set to their default values.
-You will also find
+This will create a valid configuration file with all parameters set to their default values.
-an [input]{.title-ref} and [output]{.title-ref} directory.

 ## Modify the input